sanjeev5576/Road-Wallet/Prompts.md

 ### Prompt
 Please guide me through the necessary steps to make the Smart home interface more mobile-friendly by allowing users to add it their device's home screen for easy access.

+## Store data with user id
+I want to manage data for each mobile user separately, So no other user's data can be visible for other user.